MithrilMan/MithrilShards/docs/shards/bitcoin/index.md

   Data is serialized thanks to an well defined set of interfaces and classes that allows to implement an easy to read and maintain code.
 - Incoming messages are dispatched to "Message Processors" that allow to handle the application logic following a good practice of separation of concerns.
 - Meaningful events are dispatched using a *message bus* implementation that can reach any component in any application layer.
-- A WEB Api infrastructure allow to create WEB Api endpoint easily and each feature can have its set of API published on different document specifications.
+- A Web API infrastructure allow to create Web API endpoint easily and each feature can have its set of API published on different document specifications.
   Swagger is used as a UI to expose these API documents and allows to execute these APIs straight from that interface.
 - For development/debugging purpose, a Shard inject some useful endpoint to inspect internal details of the running application.
 - Logging is done using structured logging, makes use of Serilog to persist them and a configuration example shows how to use [Seq](https://datalust.co/seq){:target="_blank"} to have a very good UI to view logs, filter them, etc...